maxmurdoch/flock/src/pages/products/commercial.md

   title: ''
 how:
   description: >-
     Insuring your drone flight has never been easier.
-All it takes is a matter of taps.
+Get covered in under 30 seconds with just a couple of taps.
   list:
     - image: ../../images/uploads/phone--flight-details@2x.png
       text: >-